CommunityDragon/awesome-league/README.md

 * [YearIn.LoL](https://yearin.lol) - A yearly recap that presents your League of Legends stats in a fun and entertaining way.

+* [ClutchGG.LOL](https://clutchgg.lol) - A lightweight League of Legends Profile Stat/Leaderboard Tracker.
+Fit with Live Games, Match details and more.

 ## Content Creation

 * [League Director](https://github.com/RiotGames/leaguedirector) - Official tool for making advanced League of Legends replays.